Gluesticks Blog

 Instructions

-• Heat syrup, peanut butter and sugar over medium heat until smooth and sugar has been dissolved.
+• Heat syrup, peanut butter and sugar over medium heat until smooth and sugar is dissolved (just heat through, no need to boil).
 Remove from heat.

 • Pour peanut butter and syrup mixture over 6 c. of rice cereal.
 Stir until completely coated.